jarvist/HUGO-PWP/content/about.md

 Validating (against reality) these models and understanding the limits of the techniques available, is what I spend the majority of my time doing.

-At Bath I am in the Chemistry Department, funded under the EPSRC Programme Grant Energy Materials: Computational Solutions, working in the Walsh Material Design group.
+Previously I was a PostDoc on the EPSRC Programme Grant Energy Materials:
-Since September 2016 I have been physically based in the Department of Materials, Imperial College London.
+Computational Solutions, working in the Walsh Material Design group (Department of Chemistry, University of Bath; then Department of Materials, Imperial College London).

 So far the majority of my computer time has been provided by EPSRC on the new Cray XC30 supercomputer ARCHER.